Mabel Loomis Todd: Editor of Dickinson's poetry

-Todd never met Emily Dickinson in person, and though the two women exchanged letters, the influence of Mabel Loomis Todd in the world of Dickinson scholarship has been highly debated.
-Her first reference to Dickinson came in a letter to her parents dated November 6, 1881, a couple of months after moving to Amherst, in which she references her reclusive nature and claims she has not left the house in 15 years.
+Todd never met Emily Dickinson, though the two women exchanged letters.
+The influence of Mabel Loomis Todd in the world of Dickinson scholarship has been much debated.
+Her first reference to Dickinson came in a letter to Todd's parents dated November 6, 1881, a couple of months after moving to Amherst, in which she references Dickinson's reclusive nature and claims the latter has not left the house in 15 years.
 She refers to her as "a lady whom the people call the Myth.
 She is a sister of Mr. Dickinson, & seems to be the climax of all the family oddity".

 After Dickinson's death in 1886, her younger sister Lavinia Norcross Dickinson destroyed all her letters, as Emily had instructed.
 Dickinson had left no instructions for her poems, however, and originally asked her sister-in-law Susan Dickinson to oversee their publication.
-When Susan's work didn't quickly move the publication project forward—Susan wanted to publish the poems in a holistic volume contextualized with Dickinson's letters, jokes, manuscripts, and drawings, a publication that would be very unconventional for the time but perhaps more authentic to Dickinson's writings—Lavinia enlisted Todd and Thomas Wentworth Higginson.
+When Susan's work did not quickly move the publication project forward—Susan wanted to publish the poems in a holistic volume contextualized with Dickinson's letters, jokes, manuscripts, and drawings, a publication that would be very unconventional for the time but perhaps more authentic to Dickinson's writings—Lavinia enlisted Todd and Thomas Wentworth Higginson.
 The first volume of Poems by Emily Dickinson was published in 1890, and included many alterations by Todd and Higginson.
 Higginson, who had supported Emily's writing in her lifetime and was a friendly correspondent, also collaborated with Todd on Poems: Second Series in 1891.
 Todd edited a two volume set of Dickinson's letters (1894) and Poems: Third Series (1896) on her own.
 A detailed account of the publication process is given in Ancestors' Brocades, by Millicent Todd Bingham (1945).
-According to scholar Brenda Wineapple, the third book, without Higginson's pleas to alter as little as possible, "is the most expurgated."
-This notion, however, is contradicted by the account written by Bingham, who claimed that her mother wished to alter Dickinson’s poems as little as possible.
+According to scholar Brenda Wineapple, the third book, without Higginson's pleas to alter as little as possible, "is the most expurgated".
+This notion, however, is contradicted by the account written by Bingham, who claimed that her mother wished to alter Dickinson's poems as little as possible.